vexxhost/staffeln/README.md

   Staffeln heavily depends on Cinder backup.
 So need to make sure that Cinder Backup service is stable.
-On the other hand, as backup create or delete request amount might goes high when staffeln processed with large amount of volume backup.
+On the other hand, as backup create or delete request amount might goes high when Staffeln processed with large amount of volume backup.
 It’s possible API request is not well processed or the request order is mixed.
 For delete backup, Staffeln might not be able to delete a backup right away if any process failed (like full backup delete request sent